WeegeeNumbuh1/FlightGazer/README.md

 - Visualize and figure out what planes are flying nearby your location, in a cool-looking way!
   - Shows a plane's callsign (or registration as fallback), distance *and* direction from your location, the plane's country of registration, current altitude, and speed, all provided from `dump1090`
   - With API access you also can see the origin and destination airport, as well as how long the plane has been flying
+  - If you don't want to use the API, there's an available "Enhanced Readout" mode that shows even more plane info from `dump1090`, such as latitude, longitude, ground track, vertical speed, and RSSI
 - It's a neat looking clock when there aren't any planes flying overhead
   - When `dump1090` is running, shows overall stats like how many planes you're tracking at the moment, how many planes flew by today, and the furthest plane you can detect
 - Automatically switches to other plane(s) if more than one is within the area